ania789/shoppingangular/README.md

 # Shopping app
 This application is created for people which would like to make shopping easier.
-They can add, delete and save products which they want to buy or they bought.
+They can add, delete and save products which they want to buy.

 # Shopping